ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Difficulty Setting Guidelines

-- Approach Rate/Overall Difficulty should be between 8-10
+- Approach Rate / Overall Difficulty should be between 8-10
-- HP drain should be between 6-8
+- HP Drain Rate should be between 6-8
 - Circle Size should be between 3-6